monsoonmaelstrom/book2/book2.md

 “Yes,” she answers, seeming confused by the abrupt change in topic.

 “I don’t want to talk about it, but ask Peter again.
 Tell him I told you that I killed her and I said he can tell you about it.
-If he seems skeptical tell him I said it’s not like at the churro shop,” I tell her as I stand and begin to leave.
+If he seems skeptical, tell him I said it’s not like at the churro shop,” I tell her as I stand and begin to leave.

 “Not like at the churro shop?”